jochocki/proxmox-build-template/README.md

 # Currently used OSs

 * Debian 12 (bookworm)
-* AlmaLinux 9
+* AlmaLinux 9 (selinux set to permissive)
 * Ubuntu 22.04.3 (Jammy)

 ## Installation

-Installation is intended to be done on the Proxmox host itself otherwise it won't work.
+Installation is intended to be done on the Proxmox host itself, otherwise it won't work.

 ### Install dependencies
 ```